1994 - R U Still Down '94

 11. R U Still Down feat.
 Natasha Walker (Y?N-Vee) / Shock G

 • 1994/01 (~).
 Included in Interscope Manu Tape and then in Pre-Death Row unreleased compilation.
-The song could be previously planned in concept titles like "All I Got Is Niggaz/Nothing Like Niggaz" in Mr. Middle FingerOut On Bail tracklists.
-The recording of the song gave 2Pac a new idea for the title of his solo album, in replacement of "Out on Bail" (which was not a good idea with the two trials running...).
+The song could be previously planned in concept titles like "All I Got Is Niggaz/Nothing Like Niggaz" from Mr. Middle FingerOut On Bail tracklists.
+The recording of the song gave 2Pac a new idea for the title of his solo album, in replacement of "Out on Bail" (which was maybe not a good idea with the two trials running...).
 It was the first time 2Pac recorded with Shock G since Strictly 4 My N.I.G.G.A.Z..
-The Pizarro remix, released in R U Still Down (1997, Amaru), with a new 3rd verse in replacement of the 1st, appears in March-April papers as "Raise Em Up Remix".
+The Pizarro remix, released in R U Still Down (1997, Amaru), with a new 3rd verse in replacement of the 1st, appears in a May sheet as "Raise Em Up Remix" but was probably made for a B-side to that song which was planned as a single.

 • Samples :

 • 1993/10 - 1994/01 (~) (short mix & intro speech).
+Included in the Interscope Manu Tape.
 Remixed in Me Against The World (1995).
 This advanced mix has a clean sound, shorter than the rough mix included in Cradle 2 The Grave Demo Tape, with 2Pac saying a few words as an intro ("Master Tee, drop a song for my mama").
-In Pizarro's retail version, the famous scratched chorus are replaced by a singing hook by Reggie Green and Sweet Franklin.
-Included in the Interscope Manu Tape.
+In Pizarro's retail version, the famous scratched chorus will be replaced by a singing hook by Reggie Green and Sweet Franklin.
+DJ Assassin said Ice Cube / Priority refused to clear the sample... what could be the reason for the retail version to be chosen for the album.

 • Samples :